 - What Kind of Compensation Could I Get for My Injuries?

 - How Much Does OnderLaw Charge for Representation?

 - Laws Associated With Missouri Dog Bite Cases

 - Deadline for Filing A Lawsuit In Missouri

 - Contact a St. Louis Dog Bite Attorney for Your Free Consultation

-Why Should I Choose OnderLaw, LLC to Handle My Dog Bite Injury Case?
+Why Should I Choose OnderLaw to Handle My Dog Bite Injury Case?

 It’s devastating when a dog attacks you.
 Beyond suffering from emotional and physical pain, sorting through costly medical bills and dealing with the negligent party who caused the attack can be overwhelming.

 Dog bite victims can be owed significant compensation for their injuries.
 However, when victims try to handle claims on their own, they typically miss out on the money they deserve.
 People and companies liable for dog attacks might reach out to victims to try to talk them into a low settlement or trick them into saying something they can use to deny their claim.
 Furthermore, multiple parties might be responsible for the attack, and various laws apply to dog bite injuries, depending on the state.
 The claims process is so complicated that some victims give up.